 Between the movie Abi Louloua and the Muawiya series

-It was only natural that the controversy escalated in the past few days about the movie “Shujaa Abu Lulu’ah”.
+It was only natural that the controversy escalated in the past few days regarding the movie “Shujaa Abu Lulu’ah”.
 The film was attacked by both Sunni and Shiite figures.
 For example, the leader of the Sadrist movement, Muqtada al-Sadr, linked the two series “Muawiya” – which will be shown in the coming month of Ramadan – and the movie “Abu Lulu’a” and said: “Both of them are false and incite sedition, and (the two characters) do not represent the Sunnis and the Shiites.”

 After that, the general manager of Al-Sha’ir satellite channel sent an official letter to the Iraqi Media and Communications Commission.
 In this letter, it was stated, “We will commit not to broadcast the movie Shujaa Abu Lulu’ah, which we promoted earlier, out of respect and implementation of the decision of the Communications and Media Commission, in return for the commitment of the MBC channel not to broadcast the Muawiya series, which detracts from the religious beliefs of a large group of Muslims, especially With the religious and popular rejection of showing this series.